Get help today 888-341-7785 or sign up for 24/7 text support.

 In Florida, there are two local substance-use rehab facilities that your Aetna Florida plan may be accepted.
 To verify your coverage, you can call the River Oaks Treatment Center near Tampa and Recovery First Treatment Center in Hollywood directly and ask whether they will accept your Florida Aetna plan.
 Another option is to call the number on the back of your card and ask whether your plan covers treatment at either location.

-What Substance Addiction Does Rehab Treatment Cover?
+What Types of Addiction Does Aetna Cover?

-What Rehab Programs Does Aetna Florida Cover?
+What Alcohol and Drug Rehab Programs Does Aetna Florida Cover?

 The types of rehab programs that your Aetna Florida insurance plan will cover will vary based on the plan you’ve selected, as well as where you receive care.
 Every plan is different, which means it’s important for you to verify your benefits and coverage, when possible, to avoid surprise costs.
 Depending on your plan, the following rehab programs may be covered in some capacity by your Aetna Florida plan:10-12